microsoft/azure-pipelines-jira/tutorial.md

 - The information flow is not working.
 What should I do?
 Try by removing the organization from Jira cloud and reconfiguring the integration.
 You may need to update the release pipeline as well.
 Data for existing releases would not be impacted by this.

+- What source code repositories does this integration work with?
+The integration supports tracking deployments performed with Azure Pipelines for Jira issues linked to commits in GitHub and Azure Repos only.
+It does not enable traceability for BitBucket repos.

 - Can I also see builds performed by Azure Pipelines in Jira?
 The integration currently supports traceability for deployments (releases) only.
 Viewing build information in Jira is not supported.